 - Filled vegetable roll-ups with zucchini, yellow squash, cucumber.

 For this Pumpkin Hummus, I made my own pita chips.
 You can too!
-Just cut the pita bread into triangles; sprinkle with some Toasted Cumin Cottonseed Oil, salt, pepper, and Sumac.
+Just cut the pita bread into triangles; sprinkle on a little Greek extra virgin olive oil, salt, pepper, and sumac.
 Bake for 10 minutes.
+Or if you want to take a more traditional approach, make some homemade naan bread and enjoy.

 This Pumpkin Hummus recipe is: